nao-kawano/ritsu-scheduler/docs/message-format.md

 ### Client Requests

+- "JOIN"
+  - The client requests to join the scheduling group.
 - "READY"
   - The client notifies the server that it's ready to start the process.
   - The client must wait for a response from the server.